-To illustrate our approach regarding tool support for DCR graphs (but also more generally, for unbounded proof support for Alloy), a fragment of this case study was encoded into Alloy, generating the graphical representation of the encoded specification, show in figure 5.3.
+To illustrate our approach regarding tool support for DCR graphs (but also more generally, for unbounded proof support for ALLOY), a fragment of this case study was encoded into ALLOY, generating the graphical representation of the encoded specification, show in figure 5.3.

 The next sensible step is thus to check for interesting properties.
-However, recall that Alloy may give a false sense of security as the scope set for a simulated session may not be wide enough to produce a counter example.
-For instance, consider the following property in which we assume that $transRun = \land(action.Event)$.
-In English it reads: starting with an empty mark (\emptyset, \emptyset) , if by continuously executing events a mark is reached where SecEffect was executed and no further events are to be executed, then this mark has no executed events.
-In Alloy, all m, m': Mark | (no m.(executed + toBeExecuted) \land m' in m.transRun \land SecEffect in m'.executed \land no m'.toBeExecuted) \Rightarrow no m'.executed
+However, recall that ALLOY may give a false sense of security as the scope set for a simulated session may not be wide enough to produce a counter example.
+For instance, consider the following property in which we assume that $transRun = \wedge(action.Event)$.
+In English it reads: starting withan empty mark (\emptyset , \emptyset), if by continuously executing events a mark is reached where SecEffect was executed and no further events are to be executed, then this mark has no executed events.
+In ALLOY, all m, m': Mark | (no m.(executed + toBeExecuted) $\land m'$ in m.transRun \land SecEffect in m'.executed \land no m'.toBeExecuted) \Rightarrow no m'.executed